 Honestly, whenever I see other practitioners make declarations like “activating the good ‘qi’ of the place and tapping in the Water Dragon formation” and other forms of hocus pocus, I am really thinking to myself “What the heck are they talking about?”.
 No one can go into a house, take out the ‘luo pan’ (it’s just a fancy-looking compass), shift a few things around and declare the ‘qi’ of the house has been shifted.
 Changing the feng shui of the house is virtually impossible if you’re staying in an apartment because the layout of the house and orientation of the building is fixed and they are extremely important factors when it comes feng shui.
 The only way that you are going to maximize feng shui is when you build a house from the ground up.

-This is the reason why I very much prefer hunting for a house with my clients despite it being very time inefficient for me because I hate going into a house someone just bought and delivering bad news.
+This is why I very much prefer hunting for a house with my clients despite it being very time inefficient for me because I hate going into a house someone just bought and delivering bad news.
 What makes it worst is that clients expect practitioners to make the house perfect in terms of feng shui, not knowing that most of them actually just get lied to so that the case can be closed with a clueless, but seemingly satisfied client.